Dementia can cause many problems for those affected, and one area that often causes issues is a decrease in sensory stimulation.

 This specific type of therapy focuses on providing familiar stimuli in a relaxing environment for the person to explore and interact with.

-While a number of care facilities offer their own sensory therapy rooms, they may not contain stimuli suitable for the specific individual.
+While a number of residential care facilities offer their own sensory therapy rooms, they may not contain stimuli suitable for the specific individual.

 As such, designing your own sensory therapy room in your own home, if done correctly, can potentially have a greater impact for a loved one affected by dementia than one created by someone else.